brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 curl '<baseurl>/<endpoint-path>/?api-key=<your-api-key>'
 ```

 While we suport both methods, we recommend attaching your API key to your request header.
-This is the more secure approach.
+This approach is more secure.

 &nbsp;
 ## 6. Resources <a name="resources"></a>